 Attack surface reduction

-Attack surface reduction is a proactive cybersecurity strategy focused on minimizing the total number of potential entry points that unauthorized actors could exploit to compromise an organization's systems, data, or networks.
-This essential security practice involves systematically identifying, assessing, and eliminating or hardening vulnerabilities across all aspects of an enterprise's infrastructure, including network perimeters, endpoints, applications, cloud services, APIs, and databases.
+Attack surface reduction is a proactive cybersecurity strategy aimed at minimizing the total number of potential entry points that an unauthorized actor could exploit to compromise an organization's systems, data, or networks.
+It involves systematically identifying and then eliminating or hardening vulnerabilities across all areas of an enterprise's infrastructure, including network perimeters, endpoints, applications, cloud services, APIs, and databases.
+The goal is to shrink the available pathways for malicious exploitation as much as possible.